Africa: Connections and Disruptions

 - Connections and disruptions continuously highlight the ebbs and flows of African agency over the course of time.
 Order is unsettled and reconfigured, diffused and concentrated, by seen and unseen actors with known and unknown motivations.
 And the changes are witnessed, unnoticed or obscured in distinct events, specific struggles and social rearrangements – always with a historical context and often with some bearing on what is to come.

 - Land disputes contest the past, for example, environmental crises deal with more than the present, and climate change – perhaps the ultimate disruption – considers more than Africa’s future.

 - Cultural changes brought about by new ideas and experiences can both preserve and upset the traditional and the modern.
 Connections and disruptions are represented in language, in religion, performing arts and in literature, and in science and innovation.
 Information and communication technology has a hand in almost all these arenas.
 Africa connects, and is connected.
 Africa disrupts, and is disrupted.

-The 8th European Conference on African Studies (ECAS 2019) invites the submission of panel proposals addressing the theme of Africa: Connections and Disruptions.
-We welcome panels and papers representing all disciplines and methodological approaches of the Social Sciences and Humanities.
-First priority shall be given to proposals explicitly concerned with the conference theme, but the scientific committee will also consider panels on other topics.
+The 8th European Conference on African Studies (ECAS 2019) invited panel proposals addressing the theme of Africa: Connections and Disruptions.
+It welcomed panels and papers representing all disciplines and methodological approaches of the Social Sciences and Humanities.
+First priority was given to proposals explicitly concerned with the conference theme, but the scientific committee did also consider panels on other topics.